-A microscopic model provides a description of the movements of individual vehicles that are considered to be a result of the characteristics of drivers and vehicles, the interactions between drivervehicle elements, the interactions between driver-vehicle elements and the road characteristics, external conditions and the traffic regulations and control.
+A microscopic model provides a description of the movements of individual vehicles that are considered to be a result of the characteristics of drivers and vehicles, the interactions between driver-vehicle elements, the interactions between driver-vehicle elements and the road characteristics, external conditions and the traffic regulations and control.
 Most microscopic simulation models assume that a driver will only respond to the one vehicle that is driving in the same lane, directly in front of him (the leader).

-When the number of driver-vehicle units on the road is very small, the driver can freely choose his speed given his preferences and abilities, the roadway conditions, curvature, prevailing speed-limits, and so forth.
-In any case, there will be little reason for the driver to adapt his speed to the other road-users.
-The target-speed of the driver is the so-called free speed.
-In real-life, the free speed will vary from one driver to another, but also the free speed of a single driver will change over time.
+When the number of driver-vehicle units on the road is very small, the driver can freely choose his speed given his preferences and abilities, the roadway conditions, curvature, prevailing speed limits, and so forth.
+In any case, there will be little reason for the driver to adapt his speed to the other road users.
+The target speed of the driver is the so-called free speed.
+In real life, the free speed will vary from one driver to another, but also the free speed of a single driver will change over time.
 Most microscopic models assume however that the free speeds have a constant value that is driver-specific.
-When traffic conditions deteriorate, drivers will no longer be able to choose the speed freely, since he will not always be able to overtake or pass a slower vehicle.
+When traffic conditions deteriorate, the driver will no longer be able to choose the speed freely, since he will not always be able to overtake or pass a slower vehicle.
 The driver will need to adapt his speed to the prevailing traffic conditions, i.e., the driver is following.
-In the remainder, we will discuss some of these carfollowing models.
-Models for the lateral tasks, such as deciding to perform a lane-change and gap-acceptance, will not be discussed in this section in detail.
-The MOBIL model (Kesting et al., 2007) or LMRS (Schakel et al., 2012) models provide a good basis for realistic lane changing.
+In the remainder of this section, we will discuss some of these car-following models.
+Models for the lateral tasks, such as deciding to perform a lane change and gap acceptance, will not be discussed in this section in detail.
+The Minimizing Overall Braking Induced by Lane Changes (MOBIL) model (Kesting et al., 2007) or Lane Change Model with Relaxation and Synchronization (LMRS) (Schakel et al., 2012) models provide a good basis for realistic lane changing.

-7.8.1 Safe-distance models
+7.8.1 Safe-Distance Models

 The first car-following models were developed by Pipes (1953) and were based on the assumption that drivers maintain a safe distance.
-A good rule for following vehicle i-1 at a safe distance s_i is to allow at least the length S_0 of a car between vehicle i and a part which is linear with the speed v_i at which i is travelling:
+A good rule for following vehicle i-1 at a safe distance s_i is to allow at least the length S_0 of a car between vehicle I and a part which is linear with the speed v_i at which i is travelling:

-$$s_i = S(v_i) = S_0 + T_r v_i$$ (16)
+$$s_i = S(v_i) = S_0 + T_r v_i \tag{7.16}$$